Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### Coulomb and P3M (periodic) or Poisson (non periodic) simulation codes ###

-The Coulomb forces in the periodic boundary condition is used to study water (Ref.
+The Coulomb forces in the periodic boundary condition are used to study water (Ref.
 9, "vitroid").
-In this directory, the short-range and long-range Coulomb forces in periodic p3m_perform routines are used in a large system in (2), and the non-periodic system is used in (3), both at high accuracy.
+In this directory, the short-range and long-range Coulomb forces in periodic p3m_perform routines are used in a large system with high accuracy in (2), and the non-periodic boundary system is used in (3).
 The simulation codes of this directory are recently updated.

 (1) Periodic system, prototype